本文へジャンプ

 Skills and background we are looking for in prospective students

 Required: Passion for creating machines that can understand human language.
-Preferred: (a) Basic knowledge about linear algebra, probability, statistics, and algorithms and (b) experience in programming and Linux.
+Preferred: (a) Basic knowledge about linear algebra, probability, statistics, and algorithms and (b) experience in programming.

 What you can expect to learn in this laboratory